 The scale of the place is something else.
 The walls are up to twelve metres high, surrounding a series of uniform yet oddly photogenic barrack buildings.
 You can learn about the fort’s history in the Highlanders Museum, visit the magazine room, the historical barracks, the chapel, and walk the ramparts.
 From up on the walls, there’s also a chance of spotting dolphins in the Moray Firth below.

-Fort George is managed by Historic Environment Scotland.
-It’s free for HES members, otherwise you’ll need to pay an entry fee.
-See opening times and prices on the official site.
+Fort George is managed by Historic Environment Scotland and is open daily year-round (April to September 09:30 to 17:30, October to March 10:00 to 16:00).
+Free for HES members, otherwise there’s an entry fee.
+See current opening times and prices on the official site.

-The best way to reach Fort George from Inverness is by car or by taking a guided tour like this one.
-There’s no convenient direct public transport to the fort.
+The best way to reach Fort George from Inverness is by car or by taking a guided tour like this one, which conveniently also takes in Culloden and the Cairngorms.
+There’s no convenient direct public transport to the fort itself.

 The Black Isle